MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_StockImages.md

 > [!NOTE]
 > This feature is available to advertisers in Australia, Canada, France, Germany, United Kingdom, and United States.

-Quality images help your ads stand out and capture people’s attention.
-If you don't have the time or resources to produce custom images, that’s when stock images can save the day.
-We partner with Shutterstock to provide you with quality images that you can use in your ads — for free.
+Quality images help your ads stand out and capture peopleâ€™s attention.
+If you don't have the time or resources to produce custom images, thatâ€™s when stock images can save the day.
+We partner with Shutterstock to provide you with quality images that you can use in your ads â€” for free.

 ## What you need to know

 Make sure to comply with the following Shutterstock stock image policies:

 - A Shutterstock image can only be used in its original, unaltered form in ads that are created and served from Microsoft Advertising.
-- Images may not be used for adult content or unlawful content that infringes on any third party’s trademark or intellectual property rights.
+- Images may not be used for adult content or unlawful content that infringes on any third partyâ€™s trademark or intellectual property rights.
 - Images may not portray any person depicted in the image that is offensive, including the person in connection to adult content.
 - Images may not be used as a trademark, service mark, or logo.

 ## Using inclusive images

 Choosing imagery is an important part of the process in constructing a meaningful and inclusive customer experience.
-Inclusive brands don’t just want to reach people, they want to make all people feel seen to the extent they feel that your brand not just represents them but is for them.
+Inclusive brands donâ€™t just want to reach people, they want to make all people feel seen to the extent they feel that your brand not just represents them but is for them.
 Read the [Marketing with a purpose playbook](https://go.microsoft.com/fwlink/?linkid=2156061).

 When you search for images of people, you can use the **Add filter** feature to select inclusive options.